datacommonsorg/docsite/api/rest/property_value.md

   - `valueType`: If the property queried only takes on node values, you can use this argument to filter nodes in the response, ensuring the response only contains nodes with the specified type.

   - `direction`: You can specify this argument as `out` to indicate that you desire the response to only include nodes which are supercategories of the specified `DCIDs`, or `in` to only return nodes that are subcategories of the specified `DCIDs`.
-(For example, South America is a supercategory of Argentina, which in turn is a supercategory of Buenos Aires.)
+(For example, South America is a supercategory of Argentina, which in turn is a supercategory of Buenos Aires, as illustrated in Figure 1.)

   - `limit`: (≤ 500) Maximum number of values returned per node.